The Esophageal Program

 - Diffuse esophageal spasm: Uncoordinated muscle cramps in the esophagus cause pain in the chest and difficulty sending food to the stomach.

-- Nutcracker esophagus: Muscle spasms occur at regular intervals and are coordinated, but are excessively strong, causing non-cardiac chest pain and occasionally difficulty swallowing.
+- Nutcracker esophagus: Muscle spasms occur at regular intervals and are coordinated, but the muscle spasms are excessively strong, causing non-cardiac chest pain and occasionally difficulty swallowing.

 - Hypertensive lower esophageal sphincter: The lower esophageal sphincter is contracted, causing difficulty swallowing, chest pain, heartburn and regurgitation.